-Creative Classrooms to Inspire Students
+Creative Spaces to Inspire

 We’ve said it before (and we’ll say it a million times more): Kids whose bodies and minds are active learn better and perform better in school.
 Study after study shows that movement activates the parts of the brain that help with several different cognitive functions.
+Pair movement with mindfulness and you have the perfect duo to inspire new ideas and empower creativity.

-Try the “Caves, Campfires, and Watering Holes” technique, where caves are spaces for individual thinking and reflection, campfires are spaces to learn and hear stories from an expert, and watering holes are an informal gathering spot for peers to share, interact, and discover.
+Try the “Caves, Campfires, and Watering Holes” technique, where caves are spaces for individual thinking and reflection, campfires are spaces to learn and hear stories from an “expert”, and watering holes are an informal gathering spot for peers to share, interact, and discover.

-- Putting positive messages on the wall
+- Putting positive messages on the wall to build self-confidence

-- Providing stress balls (which you can DIY with kids)
+- Providing stress balls (which you can DIY with kids) to support impulse control and self-management

-- Incorporating “thinking putty” or play-dough
+- Incorporating “thinking putty” or play-dough to work out those creative ideas from within

 - Making a “calm down jar” for reflection amidst chaos (read more here)

-- Including supplies for drawing, reading, and other solo activities
+- Including supplies for drawing, reading, and other solo activities to support outlets of creative expression

-- Setting out a yoga mat and meditation pillow
+- Setting out a yoga mat and meditation pillow to practice mindful breathing or calming yoga poses

 - DIY “fidget sticks” (See how to make them here.)